Matroidal Root Structure of Skew Polynomials over Finite Fields: Abstract

 \section{Abstract}

 A skew polynomial ring $R=K[x;\sigma,\delta]$ is a ring of polynomials with non-commutative multiplication.
 This creates a difference between left and right divisibility, and thus a concept of left and right evaluations and roots.
 A polynomial in such a ring may have more roots than its degree, which leads to the concepts of closures and independent sets of roots.
 There is also a structure of conjugacy classes on the roots.
 In $R=\F_{q^m}[x,\sigma]$, this leads to the matroids $\Mr$ and $\Ml$ of right independent and left independent sets, respectively.
 The matroids $\Mr$ and $\Ml$ are isomorphic via the extension of the map $\phi:[1]\to[1]$ defined by $\phi(a)=a^{\llbracket m\rrbracket}$, where $\llbracket i\rrbracket=\frac{q^{i-1}-1}{q-1}$ is a notation introduced to simplify the exponents in evaluation polynomials.
-Additionally, extending the field of coefficients of $R$ results in a new skew polynomial ring $S$ of which $R$ is a subring, and if the extension is taken to include roots of an evaluation polynomial of $f(x)$, then all roots of $f(x)$ in $S$ are in the same conjugacy class.
+Additionally, extending the field of coefficients of $R$ results in a new skew polynomial ring $S$ of which $R$ is a subring, and if the extension is taken to include roots of an evaluation polynomial of $f(x)$ (which does not depend on which side roots are being considered on), then all roots of $f(x)$ in $S$ are in the same conjugacy class.

 Keywords {Matroids, Skew Polynomial Rings, Finite Fields, Isomorphism}

 {12E20 \and 16S36 \and 05B35}